BamangaBG/meCash/README.md

 ## Notes
 - Ensure you use environment variables or a secrets manager for storing sensitive information like database credentials and JWT secret keys.
-- Replace `<repository-url>` with the actual URL of your Git repository.

 ---